rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-v1.0-rc1-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 ### Tests with sample data

-Here is a table of total time used to complete sample calculations in the tutorials -
+Below is tables of total time used to complete sample calculations in the tutorials -

 (1) ADFR's [re-docking tutorial](https://ccsb.scripps.edu/adfr/tutorial-redocking/)